 The majority of Thresholds’ services take place out in the community, not in a clinic or other office-based setting.
 Our model is to bring wraparound services to wherever our clients are.

 Thresholds clients are all unique; they come from vastly different backgrounds and arrive with different needs, talents, and hopes.
 As such, a variety of services are at their full disposal, ranging from access to medical care and psychiatric treatment, job readiness and work placement, educational opportunities, or a safe and stable place to live.
 Thresholds believes everyone contributes to society.
 Everyone should have the opportunity to live a life of value, self-respect, compassion, and dignity.

-Depending on needs and severity of symptoms, an individual is connected to one of three levels of treatment: the most intensive Assertive Community Treatment (ACT) team; the less intensive Community Support Team (CST); and the Community Support Individual (CSI), considered the final level of service before full self-sufficiency.
+Depending on needs and severity of symptoms, an individual is connected to one of three levels of treatment intensity: the Assertive Community Treatment Team; the less intensive Community Support Team, and finally the Community Support Individual Team, which is considered the final level of service before full self-sufficiency.
 These models use a multidisciplinary team approach to provide intensive services where and when our clients need them—24 hours a day, seven days a week.